Liraglutide for weight loss

 Medically reviewed by

-Liraglutide is an injectable medication used for weight loss, usually found under the brand name Saxenda.
+Liraglutide is an injectable medication used for weight loss.
 It’s an appetite suppressant that mimics a hormone in your body which is released after eating, letting your brain know you’re full.
-This can make it easier to follow a diet and exercise plan and reduce hunger between meals.
-Liraglutide for weight loss is a prescription-only medication and is set to be released in the UK as a generic treatment called ‘liraglutide injections’.
+This can make it easier to follow a healthy diet and exercise plan and reduce hunger between meals.
+Generic liraglutide for weight loss is a prescription-only medication and is available in the UK under the name ‘Nevolat’.

 What is liraglutide?

 Liraglutide is an injectable medication used for the management of blood sugar in type 2 diabetes and more recently, a weight loss drug.
-Liraglutide for weight loss can reduce your appetite and is always prescribed alongside a diet and exercise programme.
-You can find liraglutide under 2 brand names in the UK:
+Liraglutide for weight loss can reduce your appetite and is always prescribed alongside a healthy diet and exercise programme.
+You can find liraglutide under 2 brand names in the UK, and one generic brand name:

 No results found.